vfarcic/devops24/manuscript/08-jenkins-cd.md

 The `parameters` directive provides a list of parameters which a user should provide when triggering the Pipeline.
 The values for these user-specified parameters are made available to Pipeline steps via the params object.

-The `triggers` directive defines the automated ways in which the Pipeline should be re-triggered.
+The `triggers` directive defines automated ways in which the Pipeline should be re-triggered.
 In most cases, we should trigger a build through a Webhook.
 In such situations, `triggers` block does not provide any value.

 Finally, the last section is `tools`.
 It allows us to define tools to auto-install and put on the `PATH`.
 Since we're using containers, `tools` are pointless.
 The tools we need are already defined as container images and accessible through containers of the build Pod.
-Even if we'd use a VM for parts of our pipeline, like in the previous chapter, we should still bake the tools we need inside VM images and not vaste our time installing them at runtime.
+Even if we'd use a VM for parts of our pipeline, like in the previous chapter, we should still bake the tools we need inside VM images instead of vasting our time installing them at runtime.

 You can find much more info about declarative pipeline in [Pipeline Syntax](https://jenkins.io/doc/book/pipeline/syntax/) page.
-As a matter of fact, important parts of the descriptions you just read are from that page.
+As a matter of fact, parts of the descriptions you just read are from that page.

 You probably got bored to death with the previous explanations.
 If you didn't, the chances are that they were insufficient.
 We'll fix that by going through an example that will much better illustrate how Declarative Pipeline works.
 We'll use most of those blocks in the example that follows.
-The exceptions are `parameters` (we don't have a good use case for them), `triggers` (useless when we're using Webhooks), and `tools` (reminescent from some other era).
+The exceptions are `parameters` (we don't have a good use case for them), `triggers` (useless when we're using Webhooks), and `tools` (silly feature in the era of containers and tools for building VM images).
 Once we're finished exploring the pipeline of the *go-demo-5* project, you'll have enough experience to get you started with your own Declarative Pipelines, if you choose to use them.

 ## Demistifying Declarative Pipeline Through A Practical Example

-Let's take a look at a *Jenkinsfile.orig* which we'll use as a base to generate *Jenkinsfile* that will contain the correct address of the cluster and GitHub user.
+Let's take a look at a *Jenkinsfile.orig* which we'll use as a base to generate *Jenkinsfile* that will contain the correct address of the cluster and the GitHub user.

 ```bash
 cat Jenkinsfile.orig